harsha3294/EncryptUtility/README.md

     2. Some simple shell script to verify the correctness of the output.

 #Scope for improvements:

+    1. Keys can be precomputed and stored so that the computation overhead will be reduced.

-    1. Choosing the read buffer constants ( the amount of data that is read at once form the stream) based on the  undelyugn cache architecture.
+    2. Choosing the read buffer constants ( the amount of data that is read at once form the stream) based on the  undelyugn cache architecture.
 If we model our input reads in such a way that no threads will run into one another cache lines and thus lead to thrashign , we will get maximum performance gain.

-     2. More robust error checking can be done .
-Currently I am doing error checks for the very likely systems calls that mgiht fail But the code should be robust against all failures , so error checking can be improved.
+     3. More robust error checking can be done .
+Currently I am doing error checks for the very likely systems calls that might fail But the code should be robust against all failures , so error checking can be improved.

-     3. Tuning the parametrs based on the workload.

-     4 .Thread stress testing : I did not do full fledged stress test of the like by spawning very large number of threads that can be done.
+     4 .Thread stress testing : I did not do full fledged stress test of the utility , like by spawning very large number of threads and seeing how the system holds.
-        And we can profile the code accordingly

 #Author :